From body bags of ice to pavement burn: US grapples with its new extreme heat reality

 “What’s safe outdoors for one person may not be the same for another,” she said.
 Alongside demographics, much depends on the level of physical activity: a construction worker, for example is going to face a lot more strain than someone going for a light stroll, for example.

 “Heat puts stress on every organ,” she said.
-“If you previously had a heart attack, have high blood pressure or heart failure then additional heat stress causes the heart to work extra hard, and is what increases the risk of another heart attack or even worse, heart failure.”
+“If you previously had a heart attack or have high blood pressure then additional heat stress causes the heart to work extra hard, and is what increases the risk of another heart attack or developing heart failure.”

 Children are at risk because they don’t tend to sweat as well as adults – one of the body’s essential cooling mechanisms - and are likely to be more active outdoors.